TOP

 Golden Bay Beach

-With its sheltered sandy shores tucked away behind by a mountainous coastline and sloping cliffs, Golden Bay in Northwest Malta is one of the island's prettiest beaches.
+With its sheltered sandy shores tucked away behind a mountainous coastline and sloping cliffs, Golden Bay in Northwest Malta is one of the island's prettiest beaches.
 Golden Bay Beach is easily accessible by car or bus; the bus stop is only a five-minute walk away from the beach.
-Unlike other beaches in Malta, Golden Bay Beach is far away
+Unlike other beaches in Malta, Golden Bay Beach is far away from

 Dingli Cliffs

 Those who appreciate awe-inspiring coastal scenery should take a short drive or bus ride from the Blue Grotto in Wied iz-Zurrieq to the Dingli Cliffs.
 The appeal (and the drawback) of this location is its remoteness.
 The sheer 250-meter Dingli Cliffs plunge dramatically into the Mediterranean Sea, and the sloping hillsides are fertile land used by small farms.
-The highlight
+The highlight of